-We’re able to source the fabrication and component pieces of your steel building to factories and vendors which not only specialize in steel buildings, but we can locate facilities which are closer, geographically, to your job site.
+We’re able to source the fabrication and component pieces of your steel building to factories and vendors which not only specialize in steel buildings, but we can locate facilities that are closer, geographically, to your job site.
 This cuts shipping times, reduces the possibility of damage in transit, and ultimately saves you money.

 Great Western is confident that every part or piece will meet your expectations.
-Because our team is well connected in the industry, and we’ve worked with numerous vendors across the country, we have familiarity with preferred vendors who will nurture your project with as much care as we do.
+Because our team is well-connected in the industry, and we’ve worked with numerous vendors across the country, we have familiarity with preferred vendors who will nurture your project with as much care as we do.
 We guarantee it!

-After the engineering, detailing and scheduling processes have been completed, your buildings shop drawings and the list of materials get sent to the shop floor.
+After the engineering, detailing, and scheduling processes have been completed, your building’s shop drawings and the list of materials get sent to the shop floor.
 From there the different areas within the factory begin fabricating and packaging your steel building.
-Primary Frames, Secondary Framing, Trim, Panels and the warehouse all work independently of each other.
+Primary Frames, Secondary Framing, Trim, Panels, and the warehouse all work independently of each other.
 It is the staging and shipping yard that brings it all together.

 Perhaps the most exciting part of the manufacturing process of your steel building is the heavy iron component fabrication.
 This is where the sparks fly.
 3-Plate (Rigid Frame) members have their web sections cut on the plasma table, while flanges and connection plates are run through the detail line.
 Flanges and Webs meet at the submerged-arc auto welder to become a 3-Plate tapered beam.
 These newly created beams are then moved to the welding and fitting area.
 The fitters and welders finish the fabrication of the structural members by welding on the connection plates and clips.
 Before they move to paint, a trained quality control technician inspects each weld and verifies the finished pieces for tolerance and accuracy.
-W-Shapes and I-Beams skip the auto weld process and move directly to welding and fitting.
+W-Shapes and I-Beams skip the auto-weld process and move directly to welding and fitting.

-The warehouse makes sure that you receive all the necessary warehouse items like bolts, nuts and self-drilling panel fasteners called out in your bill of materials.
-The warehouse also assembles cable bracing and crates items like vents, personnel doors and windows.
+The warehouse makes sure that you receive all the necessary warehouse items like bolts, nuts, and self-drilling panel fasteners called out in your bill of materials.
+The warehouse also assembles cable bracing and crates items like vents, personnel doors, and windows.